12 Top-Rated Tourist Attractions in Eilat

 Eilat is Israel's only Red Sea resort, sitting on their teensy stretch of Red Sea shoreline, squeezed in between Jordan and Egypt.
-The big draw-card here is the Red Sea's famous diving, and just south of town is the fantastic underwater world of Coral Beach Reserve.
-If you're more landlubber than diver though, the beaches here are more than enough to keep you happy with plenty of fun-in-the-sun for everyone.
-Just north of town is the head-spinning, naturally-sculpted world of Timna Park; one of Israel's most beautiful and surreal sights.
-These strangely-shaped rocks and incredible landscapes are enough to get even the most dedicated sun worshipper off the beach for a day of desert adventure.
+The big tourist attraction here is the Red Sea's famous diving, and just south of town is the fantastic underwater world of Coral Beach Reserve.
+If you're more landlubber than diver, the beaches here are more than enough to keep you happy, with plenty of fun in the sun for everyone.
+Just north of town is the head-spinning, naturally-sculpted world of Timna Park, one of Israel's most beautiful and surreal things to do.
+These strangely-shaped rocks and incredible landscapes are enough to get even the most dedicated sun worshipper off the beach for a day of desert adventure and sightseeing.

 1 Underwater Observatory Marine Park

 See the underwater world without getting wet.
 This underwater observatory is one of Eilat's major points of interest for anyone wanting to view the fantasia of color below the sea surface.
 From the tower observatory, 100 meters offshore, you take the stairs down six meters below the surface to witness the teeming underwater life of the Red Sea.
 While on the shore there is also an excellent aquarium, with hundreds of Red Sea fish, turtles, and sharks.
 If you're feeling more adventurous, you can also take a glass-bottomed boat trip to see the shoals further afield.

 Location: Coral Beach, Eilat